Safeguarding training information.

 - safer recruitment in education course - training to help you recruit staff or volunteers in schools, academies or colleges.

-The safeguarding in education self-assessment tool is a free resource can be used by the designated safeguarding lead in schools in England to assess how well they are meeting statutory and recommended safeguarding practices.
+The safeguarding and child protection self-assessment tool is a free resource which can be used by the designated safeguarding lead in schools in England to assess how well they are meeting statutory and recommended safeguarding practices.
 It includes useful resources, links to relevant guidance and training and advice on what action to take.

 This tool is a joint initiative between the NSPCC and TES.